JJ/p6-text-chart/README.md

-# p6-text-chart
+# Text::Chart

-A simple Text Chart for Perl 6
+A simple Text Chart for Raku